How Changes in Purchasing Decisions Could Affect Your Business

 The increasing use of technology by a wider range of people has eliminated geographic boundaries to networking and business development.
 Speaking from my own experience, on more than one occasion I’ve chosen to participate virtually in meetings that I could have attended in person, simply because it saved me 30 minutes of travel time each way.
 We were still able to conduct business, and I was able to put what would have been an hour of windshield time to more productive use.

-People who were previously in-store shoppers have become comfortable with online shopping, including in-store pickup – they’re even checking online to see if they can a Target promo code, for example, and get any discounts.
+People who were previously in-store shoppers have become comfortable with online shopping, including in-store pickup – they’re even checking online to see if they can get a Target promo code, for example, and get any discounts.
 While they may increase their in-store shopping when COVID subsides, it is doubtful that they will revert entirely to conducting business in-person.
+Therefore, businesses should make sure that both in-store and the online shopping experience is customer-friendly and efficient.
+This is especially important if you run a cannabis dispensary.
+Cannabis business owners can consider getting POS solutions like the ones offered by POSaBIT, Inc (check homepage).
+POS systems that provide product details and easier payment methods can immensely satisfy your customers.

 Businesses and professionals who fail to understand that the world has changed put themselves at a disadvantage.
 Here are a few of my key takeaways from these stats: